Book a Consultation

 What are the English Language Requirements for 186 Visa?

 You will need to prove you have competent English language skills for your application to be successful.
-Proving English Competency can be achieved by having a score of 6 or greater for each component of an IELTS test.
-The test must have been completed within three years of the date of lodgement of your application.
+Demonstrating English Competency can be achieved by meeting the requirements with one of the English tests, attaining the minimum results as listed below.
+English language results are valid for three years at the date of lodgement of your application.

-Alternatively, you can hold an equivalent score on another accepted English test, or be a holder of a valid passport issued by New Zealand, the United Kingdom, the United States, Canada or Ireland.
+Alternatively, if you are the holder of a valid passport issued by New Zealand, the United Kingdom, the United States, Canada or Ireland, you will automatically meet the English language requirement for this visa.

 What Can You and Your Family Can Do Upon Your 186 Visa Approval?